 House officers participate in a variety of different kinds of retreats throughout the three years of residency.
 These provide time for resident bonding, reflection on education, and discussion of issues important to the entire residency.

-Intern Retreat: All interns participate in an overnight retreat in the Fall to relax, reflect, and enjoy each others’ company in a more casual setting after the first three months of residency.
+Intern Retreat: All interns participate in a weekend retreat in the Fall to relax, reflect, and enjoy each others’ company in a more casual setting after the first three months of residency.
 It has been held at different locations including faculty members’ summer homes (sans the faculty member), rustic summer camp facilities, or lodges far enough from Boston to serve as a welcome escape from city life.
-Recently, the interns have spent the night on Cape Ann and Squam Lake, enjoying activities including BBQ, kayaking, swimming, and hiking.
+Last year, the interns spent the weekend in Saco, Maine, enjoying activities including BBQ, swimming, and hiking.

-Spring Housestaff Retreat: The Spring all-day, all-housestaff retreat is also held off the hospital premises.
+Spring House Staff Retreat: The Spring all-day, all-housestaff retreat is held off the hospital premises.
 This retreat is typically used as a forum for reflecting on the year, discussing new topics in pediatrics, and brainstorming ways to improve the residency experience.
-In recent years, residents have explored and debated cases of medical ethical dilemmas and hosted leaders in pediatric public health such as Judith Palfrey.
-Each of the Fall and Spring retreats is capped off by a Happy Hour at a location of the residents’ choosing.
+In recent years, residents have explored and debated cases of medical ethical dilemmas and hosted leaders in health policy to learn about the changing health care landscape in Massachusetts and the United States.
+The spring retreat also includes the BCRP Olympics – which consisted of fun competitions (such as hula-hooping and Sudoku races) between the different chief families.
+Each of the Fall and Spring retreats is capped off by a House Staff Association-sponsored Happy Hour.

 Rising Senior Orientation: This is a springtime junior-only retreat focused on building skills essential to the role of the senior resident.
-Usual topics include: leadership and communication skills, principles of medical education and “resident-as-teacher” skills, tips on licensure and career planning, and recertification in NRP and PALS.
+Usual topics include: leadership and communication skills, principles of medical education and “resident-as-teacher” skills, tips on licensure and career planning.
 Both the Rising Junior and Rising Senior orientations end with Happy Hour and time to socialize as an entire resident class.